Today (July 30, 2014): Review of The St Regis San Francisco (California, USA).

 - Hotel website: St Regis San Francisco

-The St Regis San Francisco features in my top 10 list of most luxurious city hotels in the world.
+The St Regis San Francisco features in my top 10 list of most luxurious city hotels in San Francisco.

-In this review (more info and photos below my Youtube clip and slideshow):
+In this review (more info and photos below my YouTube video):

 - Pros & things I like